pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_manual_notebook.adoc.md

-# Using Dear ImGui Bundle with jupyter notebook
+# Usage withing jupyter notebook

 ImmApp adds support for integration inside jupyter notebook: the application will be run in an external window, and a screenshot will be placed on the notebook after execution.

-This requires a window server, and will not run on google collab.
+This requires a window server, and will not run on Google collab.

 Below is a screenshot, that you can test by running `jupyter notebook` inside `bindings/imgui_bundle/demos_python/notebooks`